FromNode/FromNode_Project/readme.md

     from convert import convert
     from convert import show_paragraph
 ```
  ##### Usage
-    - summary function
+     - __summary function from summary module__
          - It has two parameter, target_text and language(default for korean).
          - You must put str type argument to target_text parameter.
          - You can get a summarized text.

-    - convert function
+     - __convert function from convert module__
          - Now this module has two function, convert and show_paragraph.
          - Put the document to convert function.
-        - If the document has docx extension name, the file will converted to "docx.document.Document" object automatically.
+         - If the document has docx extension name, the file will converted
+           to "docx.document.Document" object automatically.

-    - show_paragraph function
+     - __show_paragraph function from convert module__
          - You must put two arguments to two parameter, converted_document, index.
          - Put the object converted through convert function to first argument field.
          - Put the index number you want to get paragraph to second argument field.
          - If you want to get the all of the paragraphs, use "all".
 --------------